ntustison/LAMNrFlows/Manuscript/methods.md

 Code and documentation is found across the following GitHub repositories:

-**ANTsTorch** (``ANTsX/ANTsTorch``) serves as the medical-imaging layer.
-It provides I/O and preprocessing (e.g., N4 bias correction, resampling/cropping, intensity standardization), volumetric dataloaders for multi-view studies, and spatial/intensity data augmentation with schedulable ranges.
-All latent-alignment machinery lives here: lightweight projector heads, the family of alignment objectives (Pearson, Barlow Twins, VICReg, InfoNCE/CPC, HSIC), optional Kendall–Gal uncertainty weighting, and the optional CCA-guided subspace with clamping.
+**ANTsTorch** (``ANTsX/ANTsTorch``) As a PyTorch based extension of the ANTsPy library, it provides I/O and preprocessing (e.g., N4 bias correction, resampling/cropping, intensity standardization), volumetric dataloaders for multi-view studies, and spatial/intensity data augmentation with schedulable ranges.
+The family of alignment objectives (Pearson, Barlow Twins, VICReg, InfoNCE/CPC, HSIC) is also available in this toolkit.
 This repository also contains unit tests that exercise alignment objectives and numerical sanity checks.

-**normalizing-flows** (``ntustison/normalizing-flows``) is the flow backbone.
-We selected this codebase after surveying common PyTorch flow libraries; several alternatives are strong for 2-D or tabular settings but lacked stable, multiscale Glow with exact log-det bookkeeping in 3-D, or a mature path to ActNorm-3D and invertible $1\times1\times1$ convolutions.
-The chosen repository already offered a clean design and probability-centric interfaces.
-Building on that foundation, we contributed features needed for medical-volume
-work: canonical Glow step ordering with strict forward/inverse assertions;
-corrected multiscale squeeze/split/reshape orderings; ActNorm in 2-D/3-D with data-dependent initialization; invertible 1×1(×1) convolutions parameterized via LU for stable log-det computation; 2-D/3-D coupling networks; and exact, numerically stable log-det accumulation.
+**normalizing-flows** (``ntustison/normalizing-flows``) was forked from (``VincentStimper/normalizing-flows``) after surveying common PyTorch flow libraries.[@stimper2023normflows]  The original repository offered a clean design and probability-centric interfaces.
+Building on that foundation, we contributed various features such as canonical Glow step ordering with strict forward/inverse assertions; corrected multiscale squeeze/split/reshape orderings, ActNorm in 2-D/3-D with data-dependent initialization, invertible 1×1(×1) convolutions parameterized via LU for stable log-det computation, 2-D/3-D coupling networks, and exact numerically stable log-det accumulation.
 We added tests that catch shape-mismatch regressions and verify per-layer and cumulative log-dets.
-In short, the original repo was good; we hardened and extended it for 3-D and multimodal analytics without changing its overall philosophy.

-**MultimodalNormalizingFlows**
+**MultimodalNormalizingFlows** (``ntustison/MultimodalNormalizingFlows``)
-(``ntustison/MultimodalNormalizingFlows``) is the experiment and manuscript layer.
-It contains the trainer and evaluation pipelines that orchestrate multi-flow training (one flow per modality), hooks to ANTsTorch augmentations and alignment, conditional-Gaussian modeling utilities for per-level moment fitting and M→N imputation, and scripts for likelihood, PSNR/SSIM, and imputation-coherence evaluations.
-It also includes example configurations, reproducible command lines for the HCP study, and the manuscript sources.
+contains the trainer and evaluation pipelines that orchestrate multi-flow training (one flow per modality), hooks to ANTsTorch augmentations and alignment, conditional-Gaussian modeling utilities for per-level moment fitting and M→N imputation, and scripts for likelihood, PSNR/SSIM, and imputation-coherence evaluations.
+It also includes example configurations, reproducible command lines for the evaluation studies, and the manuscript sources.

-The codebase provides a reproducible CLI with YAML/argparse configuration, deterministic seeds, saved checkpoints (model, optimizer, EMA, RNG, augmentation state), and unit tests covering forward/inverse consistency (tolerance \(<10^{-6}\) in \(L_\infty\)), log‑det correctness (per‑layer and cumulative), and shape invariants across 2‑D/3‑D. Experiments can be resumed from checkpoints, and all metrics, schedules, and hyperparameters are stored.
+The codebase provides a reproducible CLI with YAML/argparse configuration, deterministic seeds, saved checkpoints, and unit tests covering forward/inverse consistency (tolerance \(<10^{-6}\) in \(L_\infty\)), log‑det correctness (per‑layer and cumulative), and shape invariants across 2‑D/3‑D. Experiments can be resumed from checkpoints, and all metrics, schedules, and hyperparameters are stored.